-Winter farmers markets have been popular in the past, and I think, with our current situation, they will be popular again.
+Winter farmers markets have been popular in the past.
 Look for them to pop up all over New Jersey.
 These markets are great places for seasonal produce and homemade goods.
 They also provide a great way for New Jersey families to shop local this winter.

 Take a winter safari at NJ zoos

 Explore New Jersey Zoos!
 One thing I love about our zoos is that they are open to the public, yearround.
-So even if the indoor buildings are still closed for now, there’s still so much to see and explore.
+Indoor buildings provide a break from the cold, and outdoors there’s so much to see and explore.
 Plus it’s always fun to see how the animals react to the changes of the season, different types of weather, seeing their first snowfall, or even feeding time.